 When doing a PC to PC file transfer from your old computer to the new one you first need to decide on what files you need to copy over to your new computer.
 Most likely you will want most of your documents, pictures, music and videos.
+With a FileCenter’s software it’s easier to scan, manage and find your files.
+Quickly organize your documents and eliminate the pain of dealing with the daily flow of computer files and paper.

 Here is a quick list of questions to help you decide what you may want to migrate over from your old computer to the new computer.